JvanKatwijk/qt-dab/README.md

 For a detailed description of all selectors, see the manual.

-A Bote on using an RTLSDR device
+A Note on using an RTLSDR device
 ======================================================================

 RTLSDR devices are - because of their price - rather popular.